 Each class is a laboratory for exploration, with guided practices that may include:

-Partner and group touch sequences
+-Partner and group touch sequences

-Co-regulation through body contact
+-Co-regulation through body contact

-Working through the Cycle of Satisfaction - Yielding, Pushing, Reaching, Grabbing, Taking Hold, Pulling, and Absorbing
+-Cycle of Satisfaction - Yielding, Pushing, Reaching, Grabbing, Taking Hold, Pulling, and Absorbing

-Somatic repaterning - ways to re-write existing patterns in the body for more conscious and healthy reactions.
+-Somatic repaterning - ways to re-write existing patterns in the body for more conscious and healthy reactions

-Time and space to rest, float, and be held
+-Time and space to rest, float, and be held

 You'll work in pairs, trios, and small groups, always with clear consent and gentle guidance.